{{flagHref}}

 Introduction To Specific Heat Capacity

-The specific heat capacity is a property that quantifies the amount of heat energy required to raise the temperature of a unit mass of a substance by one degree Celsius.
-It is a fundamental concept in thermodynamics and is critical for understanding how various materials respond to heat.
+Specific heat capacity is a property that describes how much heat energy is required to raise the temperature of a unit mass of a substance by one degree Celsius.
+It is a fundamental concept in thermodynamics and plays a crucial role in understanding how different materials respond to heat.

 Q=m*c*ΔT